Bolton Abbey: Bolton Abbey Estate

 The Domesday Book lists Bolton Abbey as the caput manor of a multiple estate including 77 carucates of ploughland (around 9240 acres/3850 ha) belonging to Edwin, Earl of Mercia.
 The estate then comprised Bolton Abbey, Halton East, Embsay, Draughton; Skibeden, Skipton, Low Snaygill, Thorlby; Addingham, Beamsley, Holme, Gargrave; Stainton, Otterburn, Scosthrop, Malham, Anley; Coniston Cold, Hellifield and Hanlith.
 They were all laid waste in the Harrying of the North after the defeat of the rebellion of Edwin, Earl of Mercia and classified as the Clamores (disputed land) of Yorkshire until around 1090, when they were transferred to Robert de Romille, who moved its administrative centre to Skipton Castle.
 The Romille line died out around 1310, and Edward II granted the estates to Robert Clifford.

 A lidar view of Bolton Priory and associated archaeological residues.

 In 1748 Baroness Clifford married William Cavendish and Bolton Abbey Estate thereafter belonged to the Dukes of Devonshire, until a trust was set up by the 11th Duke of Devonshire turning it over to the Chatsworth Settlement Trustees to steward.

 Today, the 33,000 acre (134 km^{2}) estate contains six areas designated as Sites of Special Scientific Interest, including Strid Wood, an ancient woodland (mainly oak), which contains the length of the River Wharfe known as The Strid, and a marine fossil quarry.
 The estate encompasses 8 miles (13 km) of river, 84 farms, 84 buildings of architectural interest, and four Grade I listed buildings; and is currently home to 27 businesses from tearooms to bookshops.
 The iconic stepping stones cross the River Wharfe near the Abbey ruins.
 The estate includes extensive grouse moors, including Barden Moor on the west side of Wharfedale and Barden Fell on the east side of the dale.
 There is also a pheasant shoot.
 Apart from people employed within these businesses, the estate employs about 120 staff to work on the upkeep of the estate.
 Much of the estate is open to the public.
 A charge is made for car parking.

 The Dales Way passes through the estate on a permissive path.
 Barden Moor and Barden Fell, which includes the prominent crag of Simon's Seat, are on access land, and permissive paths, including a route called the Valley of Desolation, lead up to the moors.
 Access to the moors may be closed to the public during the shooting season.

 Bolton Abbey Hall, originally the gatehouse of the priory, was converted into a house by the Cavendish family.
 The hall is a Grade II* listed building.

 As well as Bolton Abbey, the Cavendish family also own the Chatsworth (Derbyshire, England) and Lismore Castle (Waterford, in the Republic of Ireland) estates.

-In the early nineteenth century, a cow known as the Craven Heifer was bred on the Bolton Abbey estate.
-Weighing 312 stones (1.98 tonnes), and measuring 11 ft 4ins in length and over 7 ft in height, she remains to this day Britain's largest ever cow.
+In 1807, the famously large cow known as the Craven Heifer was bred on the estate.